yltw27/WebDeveloperBasics/SmallProjects/YelpCamp/README.md

 3. Set up header and footer
 4. Install Bootstrap
 5. Add a feature for user to submit a new character
+6. Add a better header/title
+7. Make campgrounds display in a grid

 ### Resoruces